 - Macbook Pro 15" (2018): Windows 10 on Boot Camp, Intel i9, 32GB RAM, Radeon Pro 560X

-It turned out that while "Geometry only" scanning mode worked perfectly, the "Geometry and Texture" mode didn't work on these specific laptops, due to the specific USB chipset, installed on these laptops.
+While the "Geometry only" scanning mode works correctly, the "Geometry and Texture" mode doesn't work properly on these specific devices.

-If you're working with a similar configuration and you're facing a similar problem, follow the steps below:
+If you're working with a similar configuration and you're facing this issue, please follow the steps below:

-- Download the file studio.conf for the Artec Studio version you use:
+- Download the file studio.conf that matches your Artec Studio version:

-- Update your Artec Studio to the latest version (the release notes are available here).
+- Update your Artec Studio to the latest subversion (release notes are available here).

-- Make sure that the Artec Studio is closed.
+- Make sure that the Artec Studio application is closed.

 - Replace the existing studio.conf file with the modified one from p.1

-- Launch Artec Studio, "Geometry and Texture" scanning mode should work smoothly.
+- Launch Artec Studio, "Geometry and Texture" scanning mode should now function correctly.

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.